Dwight-Englewood/0207-Relic-Recovery/notebook/SafeStrafe.md

    }
 ```

-The function takes the heading the robot should be moving, a boolean for which direction the robot is strafing, a telemetry object for debugging, and the center for the power.
+The function takes the heading the robot should be moving at, a boolean for which direction the robot is strafing, a telemetry object for debugging, and the center for the power.

 It first gets the current heading of the robot by polling the IMU values, and calculates the distance from the `targetHeading` It then calculates a `driveScale`, which is proportional to the error, and adds to power accordingly.